janeligio/ctci/IX. Interview Questions/IX-Interview_Questions-3.md

 ### 3.4 Queue via Stacks
 > Implement a MyQueue class which implements a queue using two stacks

+What is the definition of a queue?
+- the first item added to the queue is the first one removed
+- the last item added to the queue is the last one removed

 Design:
 ```
 - Has two variables: stack1, stack2